Is Russian influence in Bangui disguised as culture? – DW – 10/28/2024

 Wagner's strategic entry

-From the CAR's perspective, Wagner gained a foothold in the country at the right time, according to Beverly Ochieng, a security analyst from the Center for Strategic and International Studies in Washington.
+From the CAR's perspective, Wagner gained a foothold in the country at the right time, according to Beverly Ochieng, a security analyst from the Center for Strategic and International Studies, a Washington-based think tank.

 "There was a feeling that France, the dominant power in the CAR and a former colonial power, and the UN had not done enough because the increasing violence of the rebels was threatening an elected government," Ochieng told DW.